Chesbro Music Company: Female CEOs and Wholesale Expansion

 During the transition, the sisters targeted their wholesale business to independent music dealers.
 In 2010, Chesbro Music Co. introduced Teton Guitars, a brand of acoustic guitars manufactured in China and named after a prominent mountain range near Chesbro Music Company headquarters.
 That same year Chesbro Music remained on The Music Trades magazine's list of largest companies in the music industry, ranked by sales, in the U.S. The 2010 NAMM Show History Program also noted that Chesbro had "become one of the largest music wholesalers in the country".

 In 2011, Chesbro Music Company marked its 100-year anniversary with an open house for local community, civic leaders, and employees.
 This anniversary was noted by industry trade magazines and Chesbro was given a citation of distinction at the 2011 NAMM Show.

 Vanetta died November 2013, leaving her sister, Tana, to run the "Top 100" company.
 In 2015 and 2017, industry trade magazines listed Chesbro Music as one of the top 100 leading suppliers in the music industry.
 2018 marked the 65th anniversary of a woman CEO running Chesbro Music.

+Chesbro Music Company acquired SHS International, a U.S.-based audio company, in late 2019.